-Grades 5 to 12 (Offline)
+Grades 3 to 12 (Offline)

-Reporting to school after 7.35 am will be considered as late coming and appropriate action will be taken by the form tutor/ programme leader /Director.
+Reporting to school after 7.35 am will be considered as late coming and appropriate action will be taken by the form tutor/programme leader/Head of school.

 In case of repeated late coming the student is subject to in-school exclusion from class or will be sent back home, at the discretion of the Director.